While it’s true that everyone experiences stress from time to time, and there are times when it can feel overwhelming.

 Signs You’re Too Stressed

-According to the Mayo Clinic, stress can impact your mood, body, and behavior.
-While some of these symptoms may seem minor, when left unchecked, they can lead to larger and more severe problems.
-The following symptoms can be signs that you’re struggling with too much stress.
+According to the Mayo Clinic, stress can impact your mood, body, and behavior in a number of ways.
+While some of these symptoms may seem minor, when left unchecked, they may lead to larger and more severe problems.
+The following symptoms can be signs that you’re experiencing too much stress.

 Some of the physical signs of stress include: